rahulumrao/sparc/README.md

    - Run ML/MD using one of the ML model
    - Monitor atomic force deviations
     - **Active Learning with Query-by-Committee**
-      - Identifies structures high error in atomic forces
+      - Identifies structures within the cutoff error in atomic forces
       - Performs first-principle calculations (labelling)
       - Retrain models with expanded dataset